SixWays/FacePaint/README.md

 This tool is inspired by the excellent [Unity 5.0 Vertex Painter](https://github.com/slipster216/VertexPaint "GitHub Page") by Jason Booth (particularly the use of MeshRenderer.additionalVertexStreams to apply colours non-destructively).

 Paint bucket icon by [Yusuke Kamiyamane](http://p.yusukekamiyamane.com/)

+# Plugin Development Guide
+Plugins implement the _IFacePaintPlugin_ interface.
+All classes implementing this will be automatically found by FacePaint and added to the plugins list, using spooky reflection magic.
+Alternatively, just inherit from the _FacePaintPluginBase_ "template" class to get a head start.

+## Callbacks
+Plugins (when set active in the 'Plugins' panel of FacePaint) get callbacks at various points in OnGUI.
+These are after a panel has been drawn by FacePaint, allowing plugins to augment the existing panels.
+The _OnSceneGUI_ callback allows plugins to act when the user interacts with the model being painted.

+Most callbacks pass the FacePaint instance itself for access to the API, and the FacePaintData component currently being edited (this is the MonoBehaviour attached to a mesh which stores and applies vertex colours).

+The _OnSceneGUI_ callback passes data on what kind of mouse event has occurred, which triangle on the mesh is affected if any, and the verts which comprise that triangle.
+This data can be used to manually paint on the mesh, for example.
+Currently it's not possible to 'eat' the event and prevent the default FacePaint behaviour from happening.

+## API
+If in doubt, Intellisense!

+GUI helper functions _FacePaint.DrawBtn()_, _FacePaint.ToggleButton()_, _FacePaint.DrawPluginTitle()_ are purely for convenience.
+Any standard IMGUI code can be used.

+_FacePaint.paintColor_ and _FacePaint.writeX_/_SetChannels()_ control the paint colour and the channels paint will apply to. _FacePaint.Paint()_ calculates the resulting colour when a given colour is painted over with a new colour, respecting the channel settings.
+It returns this colour without applying it to anything.

+To apply colours, use _FacePaintData.GetColors()_, modify the resulting array, and then _FacePaintData.SetColors()_.
+Changes to FacePaintData made in plugins are automatically added to undo.

+The "Assist Mode" shader can be overridden using _FacePaint.OverrideAssistShader()_, or reset by passing null.
+This is used, for instance, by the FacePaint_LUT built-in plugin.